Well-rested kids are happier, healthier and more successful – and those healthy sleep habits start early in life!

 Moms and dads are well aware of the effects that lack of sleep has on the behavior of their kids.
 You know, the crankiness, the surly attitude, and the gruesome “no” response to every suggestion and request?
 Not even a mountain of animal crackers or video games can smooth the jagged edges of those moods.

-But one night of disrupted sleep is not the same as night after night.
-According to experts, the repercussions of chronic childhood tiredness are more serious than the day to day drama of raising kids though.
-Lack of sleep can impact a child’s health and development in significant ways, from their ability to fight common illness to hyperactivity to health issues as they grow into adults.
+But one night of disrupted sleep is not the same as night after night of interruptions.
+According to experts, the repercussions of chronic childhood tiredness are serious and can impact a child’s health and development in significant ways, from their ability to fight common illness to hyperactivity to health issues as they grow into adults.

 6 ways bad sleep habits can affect a child’s health

 - Sleep builds brain cells.
 Sleep directly affects a child’s cognitive development.
 The human brain is a work in progress until age 21 – consistently sufficient sleep will help them reach their full potential.

 - Sleep improves immunity.
 Insufficient sleep weakens the immune system’s ability to fight off illness – short-term, chronic and acute health problems.

 - Sleep repairs cells.
 Similar to what happens in adults, sleep is crucial for repairing and rebuilding cells, every single night.
 In children, sleep plays a key role in releasing growth hormones, improving immunity, strengthening of the nervous system, metabolism and weight management.

 - Sleep improves mood AND memory.
 Insufficient sleep impairs memory consolidation (i.e. the ability to store information and then recall it at a later date), emotion stabilization, school performance and the capacity to learn.